SOP for Laboratory Safety | SOP for Chemistry Laboratory Safety

 5.7.1.4 Bulging or deformed containers indicate decomposition/deterioration has occurred and must be handled with greater care and caution before rejection.

-5.7.1.5 Escape routes, emergency exits, and access for the emergency services must be properly signposted (identified) and possibly kept free at all times for easy movement.
+5.7.1.5 Escape routes, emergency exits, and access to the emergency services must be properly signposted (identified) and possibly kept free at all times for easy movement.

 5.7.1.6 Suitable fire extinguishers, first aid kits, eyewash bottles, etc. must be available at all times.